Cognitive effort first

 Synlecto keeps assurance visible through source provenance, guide quality labels, source coverage checks, publication states, and review prompts.
 The product avoids presenting every generated guide as equally complete.

-Universities can contact hello@synlecto.com for pilot, institutional review, procurement, privacy, and deployment questions.
+Universities can contact hello@synlecto.com for pilot, university review, procurement, privacy, and deployment questions.

 Next step